 3. Can burnt roux ruin my gravy?

-Yes, burnt roux will impart a bitter taste to the entire gravy.
+Yes, a burnt roux will impart a bitter taste to the entire gravy, making it difficult to reduce bitterness in chicken gravy once incorporated.
 If your roux smells or looks burnt, it’s best to discard it and start fresh.
-Cook the flour and fat over low to medium heat, stirring constantly until it reaches a golden or light brown color.
+To prevent bitterness, cook the flour and fat over low to medium heat, stirring constantly until it reaches a golden or light brown color.
+This ensures a smooth, flavorful gravy without unpleasant bitter notes.

 4. How can I prevent bitterness while making chicken gravy?